 This calendar template makes for a great present.
 It can also give you a chance to show off your latest artistic endeavor.
 Give it a try!…..Digital Lady Syd

-This template was processed completely in Photoshop Elements (see link on side for website).
+This template was processed completely in Photoshop Elements.
 Same steps as with the regular Photoshop program.
 Open up your other image(s), CTRL+A to select the whole image, and CTRL+C to copy the image.
 (These are both images I took last Christmas.)
 Switch to the template file, highlight the layer(s) that indicates where the photo(s) should be placed, and press CTRL+V to place the image above that layer.
 Then use the Move Tool to scale, rotate, and move the image(s) to place it.
 The Background Image layer was changed to 73% opacity.
 That’s it.
 Below is an image of the layers as they appear in the finished image above.

 This is pretty simple and you should be able to get lots of different looks.
 See my blog for other examples on how to use this template.
 Have a good time and enjoy!…..Digital Lady Syd